Email marketing

 What we liked about it:

 Zara not only produces fashion clothing, but is also known for its perfumes, cosmetics, and home accessories.
-In this email, they notify the subscribers of the edition of soft matte foundation, and a conсealer, represented in numerous tones for every color of skin.
+In this email, they notify subscribers about a soft matte foundation and concealer available in numerous tones for different skin colors.
 Zara perfectly highlights the universality of the product having invited models of different appearances.
 The newsletter is mostly visual, with a short abstract of the text.
 The photos give you a teaser of the campaign inviting you to enter, see more and buy.
 Due to vivid illustrations, the email looks emotional and stands out among other fashion newsletters.

 COS